 Modify roles and users — To learn about modifying roles and users, see Chapter 12, Security.

 VoltDB safely handles sqlcmd DDL entered by different users on different nodes of the cluster because it manages sqlcmd commands as transactions, just like stored procedures.
-Also, if database replication is activated, VoltDB automatically communicates changes to the replica database to keep the databases synchronized.
+To demonstrate the DDL statements to modify the schema, the following sections use a new table, Airport, added to the fight reservation as shown below:

 CREATE TABLE Airport ( AirportID integer NOT NULL, Name varchar(15) NOT NULL, City varchar(25), Country varchar(15), PRIMARY KEY (AirportID) );